Naturally Daily

 Premarital counseling is an important thing that most couples don’t understand the value of.
 You may find it difficult to talk about your past relationships, or confused about whether you’re ready for this marriage or not.

 A counselor can help you sort things out you can’t do on your own.
-There might be some issues you feel uncomfortable to discuss.
+There might be some issues you feel uncomfortable discussing.
 Discussing those matters with a counselor may help you get mentally prepared for the lifelong commitment.

 A 2017 study shows the efficacy of premarital counseling.
 60 couples attended the trial.
 Some of them received training on communication and sexual skills, while the others didn’t.
 Those who received premarital counseling showed increased satisfaction in their marriage.
 [3]